casefabric/guide/docs/ideDebugCase.md

 </p>

 ## Case Engine events
-Each time a case is started and run inside the Cafienne Engine, the commands that are sent to the case (e.g., start a case, complete a task, etc.) result in changes.
+Each time a case is started and run inside the Cafienne Engine, the commands that are sent to the case (e.g., start a case, complete a task) result in changes.
 These changes are stored as events in the underlying database.

 Inside the Cafienne IDE, a debugger is available that can render these events.
 You can open it through the right-most halo of the case plan model.